siderolabs/talos/website/content/v1.2/kubernetes-guides/upgrading-kubernetes.md

 kubectl apply -f manifests.yaml
 ```

-> Note: if some boostrap resources were removed, they have to be removed from the cluster manually.
+> Note: if some bootstrap resources were removed, they have to be removed from the cluster manually.

 ### kubelet